arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 #### Overlay Configuration Via Tenta-Config

-It is possible to use the **tenta-config** process to apply the overlays to enable mini PCIe for the Portenta Max Carrier with the Portenta X8.
+You can apply the necessary overlays to activate mini PCIe on the Portenta Max Carrier with the Portenta X8 by using the **tenta-config** process.

-Access the docker container named **x8-devel** with the following command:
+Start by accessing the docker container named **x8-devel** with this command:

 ```bash
 docker exec -it x8-devel sh
 ```

-This command uses **docker exec** to begin a new shell session inside the running **x8-devel** container.
-The `-it` flags ensure an interactive terminal session, providing direct command execution within the container's environment.
-This is particularly useful for development purposes, enabling code editing, process monitoring, or debugging tasks within the isolated context of the container.
+This command uses **docker exec** to start a new shell session inside the active **x8-devel** container.
+The `-it` flag creates an interactive terminal session, allowing you to perform commands directly within the container's environment.
+This feature is convenient for development activities, such as modifying code, tracking processes, or troubleshooting within the container's secluded environment.

-We need to search for **tenta_runner** Python script, and the following command can help to locate the script:
+Find the **tenta_runner** Python® script with the help of this command:

 ```bash
 find / -name *.py
 ```

-Starting from the root directory, this command recursively searches for files ending in `.py`, indicating Python scripts.
-This search aids in locating Python-based utilities, scripts, or applications scattered across the system.
+This command begins at the root directory and recursively searches for files with a `.py` extension, representing Python® scripts.
+This search helps find Python®-based tools, scripts, or programs throughout the system.

-Having located the **tenta_runner.py**, navigate to the directory using the following command:
+Once you have found **tenta_runner.py**, move to its directory with this command:

 ```bash
 cd /root/examples/tenta-config